OU-Libraries/cdm-util-scripts/README.md

     source env/Scripts/activate
     python -m pip install -e .[dev]

-vcrpy records real API responses in "cassettes" so tests can be run against them. vcrpy will need to have its test module `record_mode` settings set to `new_episodes` to record new API responses on any system where it hasn't cached cassettes.
-Because cdm-util-scripts is developed to cover specific use cases at Ohio University Libraries, many of its tests are currently written to check for specific results from Ohio University Libraries' FromThePage instance and OCLC's CONTENTdm demo instance, and will likely fail when these are inevitably changed.
+vcrpy records web API responses in local cache files called "cassettes" so tests can be reliably run against real data without the expense of using the network every time they are run.